-- Seek formal approval of the enhanced plan, noting the alternative adapted standard plan should funding from the Scheme not materialise, from the EPA. - Agree an ex ante budget of eligible costs (based on the approved enhanced plan) with the Scheme regulator. - Develop a detailed site plan with detailed site drawings outlining how the various rehabilitation methodologies (with the Scheme) will be applied to Lodge Bog.
-This will take account of peat depths, topography, drainage and hydrological modelling (depression analysis).
-(See map for an indicative view of the application of different rehabilitation methodologies). - Carry out a hydrology and drainage management assessment of the proposed enhanced rehabilitation measures; - An Archaeological Impact Appraisal (AIA) will be undertaken.
-This will carry out a review of known archaeology and an archaeological impact appraisal of the proposed rehabilitation.
-Incorporate the results of this appraisal into the rehabilitation plan to minimise known archaeological disturbance, where possible;
+- Seek formal approval of the enhanced plan, noting the alternative adapted standard plan should funding from the Scheme not materialise, from the EPA. - Agree an ex ante budget of eligible costs (based on the approved enhanced plan) with the Scheme regulator. - A detailed site plan with engineering drawings outlining how the various rehabilitation methodologies (The Scheme PCAS) will be applied to Lodge Bog has been developed.
+This will take account of peat depths, topography, drainage and hydrological modelling.
+(See map for an indicative view of the application of different rehabilitation methodologies). - A hydrology and drainage management assessment of the proposed enhanced rehabilitation measures has been carried out; - A review of known archaeology and an archaeological impact appraisal of the proposed rehabilitation has been completed.
+The results of this appraisal has been incorporated into the rehabilitation plan to minimise known archaeological disturbance, where possible;

-- Carry out a review of issues that may constrain rehabilitation such as known rights of way, turbary and existing land agreements.
-There are no known rights of way at Lodge bog. - Carry out a review of remaining milled peat stocks.
-It is expected that all peat stocks will eventually be removed or decommissioned. - Carry out an ecological appraisal of the potential impacts of the planned rehabilitation, such as the presence of sensitive ground-nesting bird breeding species (e.g. curlew, ringed plover or lapwing) or marsh fritillary butterfly larval webs, etc. The scheduling of rehabilitation operations will be adapted, if needed.
-Surveys will be scoped and carried out based on the baseline ecological survey and previous knowledge of sites. - Ensure all activities comply with the environmental protection requirements of the IPC Licence. - An Appropriate Assessment (AA) of the Rehabilitation Plan will be undertaken.
-Incorporate any required mitigation measures from the AA in the plan for the delivery of rehabilitation and decommissioning across the site in accordance with the phasing and timeframe of the rehabilitation plan. - Track implementation and enforcement of the relevant IPC Licence conditions, the mitigation measures (AA) and other environmental control measures during the implantation of the rehabilitation plan.
+- A review of issues that may constrain rehabilitation such as known rights of way, turbary and existing land agreements has been carried out.
+There are no known rights of way at Lodge bog. - A review of remaining peat stocks has been carried out.
+Some sod moss peat stock is still present at Lodge Bog.
+It is expected that all peat stocks will eventually be removed or decommissioned. - Carry out an ecological appraisal of the potential impacts of the planned rehabilitation, such as the presence of sensitive ground-nesting bird breeding species (e.g. curlew, or lapwing) or marsh fritillary butterfly larval webs, etc. The scheduling of rehabilitation operations will be adapted, if needed.
+Surveys will be scoped and carried out based on the baseline ecological survey and previous knowledge of sites. - Ensure all activities comply with the environmental protection requirements of the IPC Licence. - An Appropriate Assessment of the Rehabilitation Plan has been carried out.
+(Note that the rehabilitation plan for Lodge screened out at the Stage I.) - See Lodge Decommissioning and Rehabilitation Plan Addendum 1 for more details. - Track implementation and enforcement of the relevant IPC Licence conditions, the mitigation measures (AA) (where required), and other environmental control measures during the implantation of the rehabilitation plan.